 - A stunning panorama which includes 5 of the World’s 8,000m peaks

-- A chance to venture into an isolated and un-spoilt wilderness of massive moraines and glacial lakes
+- A venture into an isolated and un-spoilt wilderness of massive moraines and glacial lakes

 - Possibility of combining Island Peak climb